CRICOS Course Code: 095290K

 There is an additional non-refundable $200 enrolment fee payable at the time of enrolment, and a $150 materials fee payable for this course (refundable if you decide to cancel your course prior to commencement).

-Participants who successfully complete this course will be issued with a BSB60915 Advanced Diploma of Management (Human Resources).
+Students who successfully complete this course will be issued with a BSB60915 Advanced Diploma of Management (Human Resources).

 All certification documentation will be issued by Cachet Training Pty Ltd trading as VIA Education.